Texas Foster Family Association By-laws & Constitution

 SECTION 12

 REMOVALS OF DIRECTORS: Any elected or appointed member of the Board of Directors may be removed from the Board whenever, in its judgment, the best interest of the ASSOCIATION would be served thereby.
+The following guidelines shall prevail when the Board is to consider such removal action:

-1. The action shall be formally scheduled for the next forthcoming meeting of the Board of Directors.
+A. The action shall be formally scheduled for the next forthcoming meeting of the Board of Directors.

-2. Written documentation must be supplied to all Board members who are in attendance at such a meeting.
+B. Written documentation must be supplied to all Board members who are in attendance at such a meeting.
 Special efforts shall be made to insure attendance at such a meeting.
 Special efforts shall be made to ensure that the personal privacy of all is respected and protected.

-3. That portion of the Board meeting which is to consider the removal action is closed to all except the voting members of the Board and those who are directly involved in such action.
+C. That portion of the Board meeting which is to consider the removal action is closed to all except the voting members of the Board and those who are directly involved in such action.

 SECTION 13